 Mitarashi dango is a traditional Japanese snack that dates back hundreds of years and there are various stories about its name and origin.

 At the entrance of Shimogamo Shrine lies the Mitarashi Pond, where people say that an Emperor from the late Kamakura period was scooping water.
-As he did one bubble floated to the surface, then four more bubbles joined it in a line.
+As he did, one bubble floated to the surface, and then four more bubbles joined it in a line.
 Some believe this inspired the traditional mitarashi dango to be made with 5 dumplings.

 Ingredients You Will Need